-Every year, that camaraderie comes out when groups on each side of the water participate in the infamous “Slaughter Across the Water” tug-of-war.
+Every year, that camaraderie comes out when groups on each side of the water participate in the just-for-fun “Slaughter Across the Water” tug-of-war.
 In the summer, head to Eastport’s Boatyard Bar & Grill to celebrate with the winners of the Wednesday Night boat races on the Chesapeake, or check out the great waterfront dining any time of the year.
-As a bonus, there’s no better view of downtown or the Naval Academy than on this side of the water.
+As a bonus, there’s no better view of downtown or the Naval Academy than on the Eastport side of the water.

-Experience breakfast at Chick and Ruth’s Delly
+Have breakfast at Chick and Ruth’s Delly

 Every weekday at 8:30am and weekend at 9:30am, the staff of Chick and Ruth’s assembles for the daily Pledge of Allegiance.
 Everything and everyone stops for a few brief seconds to salute the flag.
 It’s so unusual, you almost have to see it to believe it.
 And, depending on the time of year, you may just find yourself standing next to a state legislator or the governor himself.
 He has his own booth, after all.

-Wander Main Street
+Shop on Main Street

-Annapolis’ red-brick Main Street is a haven for shoppers.
+Main Street is a haven for shoppers.
 And lovers of good food.
 And art aficionados.
 And people who like to relax.